Deep Learning and Density Functional Theory: Results

 In both KS-DFT and OF-DFT, the self-consistent charge density is the central quantity that one is interested in calculating.
 Once one has the charge density, most other quantities can be calculated in a straightforward manner.
 In this Subsection, we address the viability of using DCIGNs to map the external potential to the self-consistent charge density in 2D for the RND potentials with the LDA, PBE, and MGGA exchange correlation functionals.
-DCIGNs were recently introduced in the literature \cite{NIPS2015_5851} and have a similar topology to autoencoders.
+DCIGNs were recently introduced in the literature \cite{NIPS2015_5851} and have a similar topology to autoencoders \cite{Goodfellow-et-al-2016}.
 The DCIGN that we have used has 4 reducing convolutional layers, 3 non-reducing convolutional layers, and 4 deconvolutional layers such that the output image has the same dimensionality as the input image.
-This topology differs slightly from the original work on DCIGNs \cite{NIPS2015_5851}, where a fully connected layer would replace our 3 non-reducing convolutional layers.
+This topology differs slightly from the original work on DCIGNs \cite{NIPS2015_5851}, where a fully connected would replace our 3 non-reducing convolutional layers.
+Additionally, our DCIGN is deterministic.
+In the original work \cite{NIPS2015_5851}, random noise is introduced in the decoder to create a non-deterministic generative model.
 All of our convolutional layers use a kernel size of 3 with rectified linear unit activations.
 We used a learning rate of $10^{-5}$ while training for 500 epochs and dropped the learning rate by a factor of 10 before training for an additional 100 epochs.
 For this discussion we focus solely on the 10 electron calculations with the RND external potentials.
 We argue that these are the most challenging calculations to train with a DCIGN, and can therefore safely assume that the less complex calculations would be successful given the success of the most complex cases.
 In Figure \ref{predicted_wfs}, we show some of the predictions that the DCIGN made for 10 electrons calculations with the LDA exchange-correlation functional.
-There is a remarkable resemblance between the true and predicted charge densities.
+There is a remarkable resemblance between the true ($\rho_{\text{true}}$) and predicted ($\rho_{\text{predicted}}$) charge densities.
 The DCIGN is capable of handling the extreme variability of the complex shapes, and is capable of handling the cases where the charge density is not isolated to one region of space.
 From a qualitative perspective, the DCIGN makes accurate predictions of the charge densities given RND external potentials.